sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - nlp-table.md

 For an overview of how the NLP Table method works, see the following steps:

-1. Sensible finds all tables in the document using a Microsoft OCR provider.
+1. Sensible extracts all tables in the document using a Microsoft OCR provider.

 2. Sensible extracts the table title, if present.
 In detail: